3.1 Strategic Leadership Navigation at SCP Level

 |---|---|---|

-| Diagnose the enterprise issue | Connect HR work to business strategy | Treat the issue as an isolated HR complaint |
+| Diagnose the enterprise issue | Connect HR work to business strategy | Treat it as an isolated HR complaint |

 | Align executives | Build shared ownership for action | Ask HR to solve a cross-functional problem alone |

-| Sequence change | Reduce disruption and sustain adoption | Announce a broad change without readiness work |
+| Sequence change | Reduce disruption and sustain adoption | Announce a broad change with no readiness work |

 | Govern decisions | Clarify accountability and risk | Let informal power decide the outcome |

 Strategic leadership also includes judgment about when to slow down.
-A senior HR leader may need to pause a popular initiative if it creates legal exposure, undermines inclusion, conflicts with enterprise values, or lacks operational readiness.
+A senior HR leader may pause a popular initiative if it creates legal exposure, undermines inclusion, conflicts with enterprise values, or lacks operational readiness.
 Pausing is not avoidance when it protects the organization from a poorly framed decision.

-That translation also includes naming tensions leaders may prefer to avoid.
+That translation includes naming tensions leaders prefer to avoid.
 Strategic navigation is stronger when HR can describe the cost of delay, the cost of rushing, and the conditions that would make either path responsible.

-A practical way to read a leadership question is to ask what the organization would regret six months later.
-If an option creates short-term quiet but damages trust, ignores key stakeholders, or leaves accountability unclear, it is usually weaker than an option that creates informed alignment and a disciplined path forward.
+If an option creates short-term quiet but damages trust, ignores key stakeholders, or leaves accountability unclear, it is weaker than an option that creates informed alignment and a disciplined path forward.

 A senior HR leader is asked to fix declining engagement after a rapid restructuring.
 What should the leader do first?